 3] The default media player, Windows Media Player too can’t be updated to the latest version.
 The version 12th is only available for Windows 7 or higher OS.

 4] Modern motherboards don’t support Windows XP.
-Since you are running a decade old operating system, odds are your computer hardware is very old too.
-There are two problems with having old hardware, one is, as the technology evolved, new software came in the market, and they all demand a powerful processor, a system which is capable of running them.
-So running them on a downgrade system will not exhibit the best of results and computing experience.
+Since you are running a decade-old operating system, odds are your computer hardware is very old too.
+There are two problems with having old hardware, one is, as the technology evolved, new software came in the market, and they all demand a powerful processor, a system that is capable of running them.
+So running them on a downgraded system will not exhibit the best of results and computing experience.

-6] The new computers offer a better display, powerful processor, more storage, all-day battery life and compact design.
+6] The new computers offer a better display, powerful processor, more storage, an all-day battery life, and compact design.

-7] The scenario is quite similar at the software end as well.
+7] The scenario is quite similar to the software end as well.
 Most of your built-in tools would be outdated.
 Most of them can’t be updated or even worse, replaced by a 3rd party app.
-While Chrome and Firefox might will provide you support till next year, securing your system in toto would be next to impossible.
+While Chrome and Firefox might provide you support until next year, securing your system in toto would be next to impossible.

 8] To make migration easier for Windows XP users, Microsoft has made available as a free download, PCmover Express for Windows XP, a data migration tool.